pranavpandey/small-app-support/README.md

 ---

-# Usage
+# Eclipse Setup

 Its an Eclipse project, import it in the eclipse and add the path of your Sony add-on SDK.
 Run the sample to see it working.
 Full documentation coming soon...

 I have divided it into different parts for easy understanding.
 First we have to initialize the `SmallTheme` to make things working properly.

-## Theme
+# Theme

 There is a base `SmallApp` class which you can extend to initialize the `SmallTheme` and it also has some useful functions and can handle configuration changes.
-Now, you can use it to extract different colors from the theme by getting its instance.
+After that you can use it to extract different colors from the theme by getting its instance.

+## SmallTheme

-`SmallTheme` is a class to detect Primary and Accent colors form the theme.
+`SmallTheme` is a class to detect Primary and Accent colors from the theme.
 In ICS, it will return the Theme accent color.
-It also has some other functions like `showHint(View, String)`, `showHeaderHint(View, String)` to show hints for footer and header menu items respectively.
+It also has some other functions like `showHint(view, string)`, `showHeaderHint(view, string)` to show hints for footer and header menu items respectively.

 ```java
 public class SmallAppSample extends SmallApp {